barumau/pandunia/english/english-pandunia.md

 barbarian   : barbar
 barrel (can)   : tong
 base (foundation)   : baze
+basic   : bazi
 basket   : basket
 bath   : banya
 bathroom   : banya kamar
 battery   : bateri
 be   : e
+be about   : tema
+be born   : jenu
 be fond of (like, enjoy)   : suku
 bean or pea (legume)   : dou
 bear   : baru